 After arriving from Granada by bus (the ride took 2,5 hours through a vast olive grove landscape), and left my things in the room (the accommodation was central with two huge windows overlooking the narrow streets), I asked for the Mezquita directions.

-Ten minutes later I was on my way through cobblestone streets, coming out to strong walls surrounded by souvenir shops and restaurants.
+Ten minutes later I was on my way through cobblestone streets, arriving at strong walls surrounded by souvenir shops and restaurants.
 The gate on my left.
 Tourists.
 A few steps up and I was in the Patio de las Naranjos (or the Orange Tree Courtyard).

-Tourists were all looking up into ceilings and bicolored arches, trying to find the way through this surreal forest of columns.
+Tourists were all looking up into ceilings and bicolored arches, trying to find their way through this surreal forest of columns.
 Step or two further, and I touched one of them.

 “I can’t believe I’m finally here!”